webplatform/docs/css/properties/box-sizing/index.md

 |Animatable=No
 |Values={{CSS Property Value
 |Data Type=content-box
-|Description=The width and height properties (including min and max properties) are measured including only the content, but not the border, margin, or padding.
-This is the behaviour of width and height as specified by CSS2.1
+|Description=The width and height properties (including min and max properties) are measured, including only the content, but not the border, margin, or padding.
+This is the behaviour of width and height as specified by CSS2.1.
 }}{{CSS Property Value
 |Data Type=padding-box
 |Description=<code>width</code> and <code>height</code> (including the min and max properties) of an element are calculted including <code>padding</code>.
-The dimention properties for the content get calculated by substracting the padding widths from each side of the element.
-Dimention properties will be computed to 0 if the calculated value is less than 0.
+The dimension properties for the content are calculated by subtracting the padding widths from each side of the element.
+Dimension properties are set to 0 if the calculated value is less than 0.
-<code>border</code> and <code>margin</code> are not included in the calculation.
+The <code>border</code> and <code>margin</code> values are not included in the calculation.
 }}{{CSS Property Value
 |Data Type=border-box
-|Description=<code>width</code> and <code>height</code> values are calculated including the <code>padding</code> and <code>border</code> properties, but not <code>margin</code>.
+|Description=The <code>width</code> and <code>height</code> values are calculated including the <code>padding</code> and <code>border</code> properties, but not <code>margin</code>.
-The width and height of the content are calculated by substracting padding and border widths from each side of the element.
-Dimention properties will be computed to 0 if the calculated value is less than 0.
+The width and height of the content are calculated by subtracting padding and border widths from each side of the element.
+Dimension properties are set to 0 if the calculated value is less than 0.
 }}
 }}
 {{Examples_Section
 |Not_required=No
 |Examples={{Single Example
 |Language=HTML
-|Description=For the following example we assume Markup that looks like this
+|Description=The following example assumes markup that looks like this
 |Code=&lt;div class="parent"&gt;
 	&lt;div class="child"&gt;&lt;/div&gt;
 &lt;/div&gt;
 }}{{Single Example
 |Language=CSS
-|Description=An element with padding that adapts half the width of its parent.
+|Description=An element with padding that occupies half the width of its parent.
 |Code=/* Support Firefox, WebKit, Opera and IE8+ */
 .child {
 	-moz-box-sizing: border-box;